 Our experiences are 100% SAFE: Slow, Adventurous, Fun and Educational.
 Every experience is led by a professional Wilderness First Aid certified nature guide.
 COVID-19 precautions are in place to ensure walks are safe and comfortable for all.
 As a responsible tourism operator, we take things slowly and with care.

-Wake up to a stunning view of the Chorla Ghat.
+Wake up to beautiful views of the Western Ghats.

 Throughout the week (as per availability)

-Evening birdwatching walk around campsite / morning walk up a hillock, to a small stream returning via the village
+Evening birdwatching walk around campsite / morning walk to a small stream

-Overnight camping experience, Camping equipment (tents, mats, sleeping bag), meals (evening snack, dinner, morning tea/coffee, breakfast), extra drinking water, Wilderness First Aid certified nature guide (w/medical kit), high-quality adventure equipment (binoculars, field guides, magnifying glasses!), birdwatching walk, morning walk exploring village area, and detailed packing and attire recommendations.
+Overnight camping experience, camping equipment (mat, sleeping bag, and tent on sharing basis for each camper), meals (evening snack, dinner, morning tea/coffee, breakfast), extra drinking water, Wilderness First Aid certified nature guide (w/medical kit), high-quality adventure equipment (binoculars, field guides, magnifying glasses!), birdwatching walk, morning walk, and detailed packing and attire recommendations.

 ₹3500/- per adult and kids 13+ / ₹3000/- per child ages 5-12.
 Kids under 5 are free.
 Group pricing available for 6+ campers.